jaked332/jaked332.github.io/essays/art-of-smart-questions.md

 ### Why Smart Questions Matter?

-Effective communication is crucial for solving complex problems.
-Having excellent communication skills streamlines software development.
+Effective communication is crucial for solving complex problems, particularly in technical fields like software development.
+Strong communication skills enable developers to collaborate more effectively, exchange ideas seamlessly, and resolve issues faster.
+Asking smart questions is a vital part of this communication, as it streamlines the process and helps to convey the specific issue clearly to others.

-"[How to ask questions the smart way](https://courses.ics.hawaii.edu/ics314f24/morea/open-source-software/experience-smart-questions.html#:~:text=How%20to%20ask%20questions%20the%20smart%20way)" provides extensive insights, showcasing the impact of smart, specific, and concise questions.
+The guidelines in "[How to ask questions the smart way](http://www.catb.org/esr/faqs/smart-questions.html)" provide extensive insights, showcasing the impact of smart, specific, and concise questions.

 ### A "Smart" Question